tiagoduarte/lync-messaging/README.md

 # lync-messaging
-uses the lync sdk to send messages to a specified contact
+console application that uses the lync sdk to send messages to a specified contact